openservicemesh/osm/Interfaces.md

 The `ListEndpoints` and `GetAnnouncementChannel` functions will be provided by the SMC component, which we refer to as the **Service Catalog** in this document.

-The Service Catalog will have access to the `MeshTopology`, `SecretsProvider`, and the list of `EndpointProvider`s.
+The Service Catalog will have access to the `MeshTopology`, `SecretsProvider`, and the list of `EndpointsProvider`s.

 #### Interface
 ```go